This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 |You may find links of interest on my other pages of Internet Resources, either for other specific courses or the chem-miscellaneous, miscellaneous, or introductory pages.
 All of these are available from the List of pages of Internet resources.|

-Some of these sites provide activities that you can do on your own; optional.
+Some of these sites provide activities that you can do on your own.
 Others are collections of lab information, including useful videos.

 The idea of "kitchen" labs is that you do not need access to specialized lab supplies.

-Chemistry Experiment Simulations and Conceptual Computer Animations, from Tom Greenbowe and the Chemical Education Research Group, Department of Chemistry, Iowa State University. http://group.chem.iastate.edu/Greenbowe/sections/projectfolder/simDownload/index4.html.
+Chemistry Experiment Simulations and Conceptual Computer Animations, from Tom Greenbowe and the Chemical Education Research Group, Department of Chemistry, Iowa State University (now at University of Oregon). https://chemistry.uoregon.edu/profile/tgreenbo/.
+See the note there about Computer Simulation materials.
 Materials cover a wide range of basic chem topics.
-They are provided here as zip files.
-Download the file of interest, then unzip it and run it on your own computer.

 Chemistry animations and movies on the World Wide Web.
-Links to chemistry animations around the web, from Gabor Lente, University of Debrecen (Hungary). http://www.klte.hu/~lenteg/animate.html.
-Also includes some information about making animations; choose "Animation resources".
+Links to chemistry animations around the web, from Gabor Lente, University of Pécs (Hungary). http://lenteg.ttk.pte.hu/animate.html.
+An old page; not updated but probably still useful.
 I list another of Lente's pages under Library Matters: More sources of journals online.

 Also see Misc Chem Internet Resources - Lab tools.
 That section is about specific laboratory techniques.